WordPress Taxonomy: What It Is and How to Create Custom Taxonomies

 A tag is a single parameter that puts your similar posts together, but it focuses on smaller details of your content, rather than overall themes.

-Let’s say that you want to create genres and subgenres for your movie website.
-You can do that by using category taxonomy, as it supports hierarchical structure.
+Let’s say that you want to create genres and subgenres for your movie WordPress site.
+You can do that by using category like taxonomy, as it supports hierarchical structure.
 If you want to group movies of any genre with Brad Pitt as the main star, you can add tags.

 Creating WordPress tags is similar to creating categories.
 You can do it either from Posts -> Tags or panel next to the visual editor.
 Slug and description can also be defined.